WWNW: Station information

 All on-air personnel are required to adhere to a structured format and tightly controlled playlist.
 Disc jockeys are restricted to Broadcast and Digital Communications majors who desire to pursue a career in broadcasting after graduation, unlike most college stations that are run more on a public access basis, open to any student regardless of major, as well as the local community.
 They typically work airshifts of four or five hours as they would on a commercial radio station, as the "lab" portion of their coursework.
 Those who do not show up for their shifts without advance notice are given a failing grade and dismissed from the program.

 Because of WWNW's serious approach to broadcasting, the station is frequently heard in local businesses in the New Wilmington area, who support the station through grant underwritings.
-The station has also been recognized as one of the Top College Radio Stations in the U.S. by The Princeton Review.
+The station also has been recognized for at least five years running as one of the Best College Radio Stations in the U.S. by The Princeton Review.